waikato-datamining/docker-for-data-scientists/docs/basics.md

 When using non-public registries, you will most likely have to perform a login, using the `login` sub-command (and `logout` for logging out).
 By default, docker will store your password only base64 encoded and not encrypted.
-It is therefore recommended to use an external credentials store.
+It is therefore recommended using an external credentials store.
 For more information, see the docker documentation on the [login command](https://docs.docker.com/engine/reference/commandline/login/).